bsdrks/graaf/README.md

 # Graaf

-This crate contains functions and types for working with graphs.
+Functions and types for working with graphs.

 ## Graph representations